Shif-28/Shif-28/README.md

 My name is Shif and based in London.
 I am an aspiring developer with a passion for coding and problem solving.

-I have recently completed the HyperionDev Software Engineering Bootcamp (with a 100% pass rate!) and will be using my Github to show my personal projects as I continue to learn and develop my coding skills.
+I recently completed the HyperionDev Software Engineering Bootcamp (with a 100% pass rate!) and will be using my Github to show my personal projects as I continue to learn and develop my coding skills.

 I am also currently a full-time Climate Change Resilience Consultant and will be looking to utilise my coding skills to support climate change-related projects.